gvwilson/thirdbit/src/fiction/still-book/index.md

 shivering in the fog.
 She was almost ready to give up when the door opened.
 A barrel-shaped puppet in a dirty white apron came out with a cardboard box in his arms.
-He set it on top of the nearest garbage can, pulled the lid off the second, and---
+He set it on top of the nearest garbage can, pulled the lid off the second, and—

 "What?" he shouted back through the door in answer to a question Still hadn't heard.
 He listened for a second, then muttered, "Splinters,"